P3KI/bendy/README.md

 parser converts the bytes representing an incoming integer into a `&str` after its successful validation.

+Known unsafe usage from dependencies as of 2025-08-14:
+* serde and serde_bytes: Eight usages.
+Only a risk if the `serde` feature is enabled.
+* smallvec: Three usages.
+Only a risk if the `inspect` feature is enabled.

-*Disclaimer: Further unsafe code may be introduced through the dependency on the `snafu` crate.*
+*Disclaimer: Further unsafe code may be introduced through the dependency on the `thiserror` and `rustversion` crates.
+As of 2025-08-14 these contain no unsafe code.*

 ## Contributing